starkandwayne-attic/starkandwayne.github.com/_posts/2012-11-10-bare-minimum-cloud-foundry-the-dea.md

 It's an agent that executes droplets.
 The Droplet Execution Agent.
 You're feeling educated already.

+If you skip to the bottom, there is a 2 minute tutorial where you get to run `foreman start` and skip all this reading.

 ## Preparation

 Everything in this tutorial can be done on your local computer.
 The wonders of cloud computing are for another day.
 I already have Ruby 1.9.3 installed on my laptop and available in my `$PATH`.